The explanation page shows

 1.2 Armed Forces Memorial, National Memorial Arboretum, Alrewas, Staffordshire

-Lists all those who died on duty in the UK Armed Services since WW2, Go to the Roll of Honour link on their website.
+Lists all those who died on duty in the UK Armed Services since WW2, go to the Roll of Honour link on this UK Veterans Agency Armed Forces Memorial page:

 2.1-2.4 - go to Ian Allan site search page and do a search on the author